ff6347/gestalten-in-code/projects/gedankenblitze/index.md

 It was very important two conduct more iterations.
 First of all to improve the description of the algorithm to avoid misunderstandings and to improve the output.
 At this stage this was my favourite : ![Favourite](assets/gut.png)

 ## Final algorithm
-Based on my feedback I decided to get rid of the triangles and to focus only on the lightning-style lines.
+Based on the feedback the next step was to get rid of the triangles and to focus only on the lightning-style lines.
 Two very dominate shapes were too much and reducing the noise made the output look much more harmonious.
-The new algorithm reminded me of planets or a visualisation of the brain.
-That’s why I inverted the colours to give room for these kind of interpretations.
+The new algorithm reminded one of planets or a visualisation of the brain.
+That’s why the desicion was made to invert colours to give room for these kind of interpretations.
 </br>

 ![Favourite](assets/ball.png)